 Leading Change in an Uncertain World

-This interactive leadership session at the Møller Centre will be introduced by Cathy Butler, Director of Programmes, Møller Executive Education and led by Senior Møller Associate, Sudhanshu Palsule.
+This is an interactive leadership session at the Møller Centre which will be introduced by Cathy Butler, Director of Programmes, Møller Executive Education and led by Senior Møller Associate, Sudhanshu Palsule.
 The session will be followed by a drinks reception in the Tower Lounge Bar.

 - Understand complexity as a leadership issue